endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 )
 ```

-The `endTime` memoised calculation is fairly similar, only using Temporal is a it more clear about what's happening:
+The `endTime` memoised calculation is fairly similar, only using Temporal is a bit more clear about what's happening:

 ```javascript
 const endTime = useMemo(() => {